PixelBumper/global-game-jam-01-2017/README.md

 2. Ensure that there is at most one person working on each game scene

     -> if you need one of the scenes to adjust your prefabs, create a copy of it and append your name

-    -> changes are then saved back by applying them to the prefabs
+    -> save your changes by applying them to the prefabs

 ## Recomendations
 use Project Rider :)